 - promote social, economic and cultural equity.

-There is more detailed information about budgets below.
+There is more detailed information about budgets here.

-The only supporting document required for a COGS grant request is a budget.
-However, you will need to also check that the information on your community organisation profile is up-to-date at the time you submit your grant request.
+Organisations also need to check that the information on your community organisation profile is up-to-date at the time you submit your grant request.